 During my internship with Unity Media (The Digest, The Vue) I was invited to join an editorial meeting and make a few pitches.
 I’d had a pitch in mind for a few weeks, on a topic I’d been interested in, and had developed a layered-content campaign for it.
 Continue reading “Layered Content”

 Mobile devices don’t last very long.
 Your screen breaks, or the battery dies (or explodes), or you get so excited for the newest iPhone that you marathon it all the way to Best Buy before sunrise so you can be there for the release — something you’ve done every year for the last four years.
-Continue reading “Reduce Your Phone’s Environmental Impact (Featuring GIFs)”
+Continue reading “Reduce Your Phone’s Environmental Impact With These 15 GIFs”

 During my internship I spent much time experimenting with different apps, programs, and forms of content.
 This post explores a few of the ways I made use of digital media, and explains some of the ways I would like to use digital media in the future.
 Continue reading “Innovating With Digital Media”